Samir Bhamra: Musicals

 In 2019, he directed Stardust at Belgrade Theatre in Coventry based on songs by Robby Khela, composed by Devesh Sodha with a book co-written with hard-of-hearing writer Shahid Iqbal Khan.
 Stardust is a finalist for the 2020 Asian Media Awards Best Stage Production award.
 Samir worked with actor, singer and songwriter Robby Khela in Bring on the Bollywood, Cymbeline and previously Jean Genet's The Maids.

-In 2016, he created a new musical, Bring on the Bollywood in association with Belgrade Theatre in Coventry.
-Bring on the Bollywood ran for 70 performances as it toured to 12 cities in 2017.
-It was a finalist for Best Stage Production at Asian Media Awards 2016, Best Home Production by What's On Live in 2016 as voted by the readers of What's On Midlands and three actors from this entertaining musical were the only finalists for the Best New Talent Award at Asian Media Awards in 2017.
-Reviewer Roderic Dunnett described it as Phizzical easily justifies its name: it fizzes and whizzes, sizzles and bristles and teases with comedy, makes you want to laugh and sing, and tickles you with a storyline that could be a cousin of The Comedy of Errors or Twelfth Night".

-His first musical was Precious Bazaar which opened in 2004 at The Y in Leicester.
-It launched the careers of actor Jas Binag and Bhopal: A Prayer of Rain actress Fagun Thakrar.
-They were among 10 talented actors and dancers who were discovered through the BollyIdol contest he developed with BBC and B4U.
+His first musical was Precious Bazaar which opened in 2004 at The Y in Leicester, which featured 10 performers who took part in a BollyIdol contest he developed with BBC and B4U.
 EastEnders actress Rakhee Thakrar played the lead role Suhani in Precious Bazaar.
 Precious Bazaar was nominated for a Windrush Award in 2004.

 Theatre

-Samir's interest in Shakespeare stems from finding how he can make the story and themes relevant to an audience who may not understand the text.
 During the World Shakespeare Festival, he was seconded to the Royal Shakespeare Company from the National Theatre programme Step Change.
-His Bollywood styled production of Cymbeline toured for 12 weeks to 22 venues in England, Wales and Northern Ireland.
-It is considered the longest theatrical tour by any British Asian theatre company.
-The production was reviewed several times during its tour and received many positive reviews and is of academic interest.
-His thoughts about making Cymbeline feature in a new book Eating Shakespeare by academic Varsha Panjwani.
+His Bollywood styled production of Cymbeline toured for 12 weeks to 22 venues in England, Wales and Northern Ireland, and was the longest theatrical tour by any British Asian theatre company.
+The production received generally positive reviews.

-He has directed an adaptation of Layla and Majnun and Romeo and Juliet in 2006 titled Romeo + Laila written by UK based actor and playwright Omar Khan.
-He produced Omar Khan's adaptation of Twelfth Night titled What You Fancy which was directed by Leylah.
+Bhamra has directed an adaptation of Layla and Majnun and Romeo and Juliet in 2006 titled Romeo + Laila, and produced Omar Khan's adaptation of Twelfth Night titled What You Fancy which was directed by Leylah.
 In 2008, Samir directed the 1994 Pulitzer Prize nominated play A Perfect Ganesh written by Terrence McNally.
 He developed the ideas behind the play as part of in Residence at Haymarket Theatre.

 Samir is currently researching and developing a production of William Shakespeare's The Winter's Tale set in Kashmir.